Politicians now launder billions through Yahoo boys – EFCC

 “The most dangerous aspect of it is not just about yahoo-yahoo; some of these guys are into banditry and kidnapping.
 When they don’t see people to scam on time, they resort to these vices,” Olukoyede explained.

-In addition to their criminal exploits, Olukoyede lamented that the activities of these fraudsters have brought national shame to Nigeria, tarnishing the country’s reputation on the global stage.
+In addition to their criminal exploits, Olukoyede lamented that the activities of these fraudsters had brought national shame to Nigeria, tarnishing the country’s reputation on the global stage.

-He revealed that Nigerians travelling abroad are often subjected to heightened scrutiny by immigration officers due to the notoriety of these cybercriminals.
+He revealed that Nigerians travelling abroad were often subjected to heightened scrutiny by immigration officers due to the notoriety of the cybercriminals.

 “That is, if they don’t take you aside to carry out some special scrutiny.
 That is a national shame that some young Nigerians (yahoo-yahoo boys) have caused for us.”